-2.6 Loan Origination
+2.5 Loan Origination

 Loans funds are AIFs that can originate loans.
 Loan funds were introduced into national legislation by Decree Law No 144/2019 of 23 September 2019, with a view to boosting the capital market and diversifying sources of financing for companies.
 This type of fund fills a market gap in the demand for and supply of financing, improving complementarity between the banking sector and the venture capital and securitisation sectors.
+They are an alternative way of granting credit to companies and increasing competition and the chances of obtaining more attractive and appropriate financing conditions.